Marian Bantjes: Biography

 Born in 1963, Marian Bantjes grew up in Saskatchewan, Canada.
 She studied art for a year in 1982, before dropping out.

 She started working in the field of visual communication in 1983 and worked as a book typesetter from 1984 to 1994 for Hartley & Marks.
 She became well known as a talented graphic designer from 1994 to 2003, when she was a partner and senior designer at Digitopolis in Vancouver, British Columbia, Canada, where she created identity and communication designs for a wide range of corporate, education and arts organizations.
 She owned and ran the design firm, with a small staff.

-In 2003 Marian left her firm and "strategic design" behind to embark on the work that she has since become internationally known for.
-Describing herself as a graphic artist, working primarily with custom type and ornament, Bantjes' highly personal, obsessive and sometimes strange graphic work has brought her international recognition and fame as a world-class visual designer.
-Bantjes is known for her detailed and lovingly precise vector art, obsessive hand work, patterning and highly ornamental style.
+In 2003, Marian left her firm and "strategic design" behind to embark on the work that she has since become internationally known for.
+Describing herself as a graphic artist, working primarily with custom type and ornament, Bantjes' highly personal, detailed and sometimes strange graphic work has brought her international recognition and fame as a visual designer.
+Bantjes is known for her detailed and precise vector art, hand work, patterning and highly ornamental style.

 Stefan Sagmeister calls Bantjes "one of the most innovative typographers working today," and Noreen Morioka calls Bantjes "the Doyald Young of her generation."
-In 2005 Bantjes was named one of 25 up-and-coming Designers to Watch (STEP Magazine, January 2005).
+In 2005, Bantjes was named one of 25 up-and-coming Designers to Watch (STEP Magazine, January 2005).